chrisg20/KMK4cgM/README.md

 # Full KMK Reinstall
 All cgMacropads come preinstalled with KMK firmware and work out of the box.
 Jump down to the customization section to learn how to edit the keymap.

-To reinstall KMK from the beginning, first put the macropad into editor mode by holding down the four corner keys and plugging it into your computer.
+To reinstall KMK from the beginning, first put the macropad into editor mode by holding down the center key and plugging it into your computer.

-A CIRCUITPY drive will show up like a USB flash drive in your file explorer.
+A CGM-33 drive will show up like a USB flash drive in your file explorer.
 Find it and delete all its contents.

-Next, download the base KMK firmware here.
+Next, download the base KMK firmware according to steps 1-3 of the guide [here](https://github.com/KMKfw/kmk_firmware/blob/master/docs/en/Getting_Started.md).

-Unzip it and copy ONLY the KMK folder and the boot.py file onto the USB drive corresponding to your board (often appearing as CIRCUITPY)
+Then, copy ONLY the KMK folder and the boot.py file onto the USB drive (appearing as CGM-33).